 The Xiaomi Mi Band 6 is a fitness tracker that excels at the basics.
 It keeps track of your step count, calories burned, distance traveled, resting and active heart rate, and sleep.
 It doesn’t come with built-in GPS, but connected GPS is available, even though some reviewers haven’t had the best experience with this feature.

 You can set the Mi Band 6 to take resting heart rate readings in 30, 10, 5, or 1-minute increments.
 The watch will also warn you if your heart rate increases over a certain threshold during periods of inactivity.
 You get more data with shorter increments, but you’ll have to sacrifice battery life.
-You’ll have to opt for far more expensive fitness trackers, like those from Garmin, to true all-day heart rate monitoring.
+You’ll have to opt for far more expensive fitness trackers, like those from Garmin, for proper all-day heart rate monitoring.

 However, in his review, Jimmy found that while the Mi Band 6 is accurate with resting heart rate monitoring, it’s unfortunately not the case during workouts.
 He found multiple instances where the Xiaomi fitness tracker would report heart rates much higher than other devices, and it was generally unreliable during intense workouts.